How do you define “healthy recipes?”

 These days I use stevia almost exclusively when making low carb baked goods and sweets.
 I used xylitol for a while, but one of us is sensitive to it.
 I don’t use Swerve for the same reason – although erythritol should be gentler than xylitol, it does cause gastric distress for some, and Swerve also contains oligosaccharides, which are contraindicated for people with digestion issues such as IBS.

 As for stevia, I believe it is very safe.
 I use stevia glycerite, which has no bitter aftertaste.
-Here’s a conversion chart in case you want to use another sweetener, but keep in mind that I have not tested these recipes with any other sweeteners than those listed.
+Here’s a conversion chart in case you want to use another sweetener, but keep in mind that I have not tested these recipes with any sweeteners other than those listed.

 In an ideal world, I would use honey and maple syrup to sweeten my recipes.
 But this is not an ideal world, and sadly, for many of us, our broken metabolisms mean that a high carbohydrate diet is the real danger (potentially leading to metabolic syndrome and diabetes), not stevia.